annaspencer/begincrypto/README.md

 <This is a mini project to demostrate how hand ciphers can be used :)>

-<h4> Improvements needed: I gotta write the JS functions for the ciphers <h4>
+<h4> Improvements needed: I gotta write the JS functions for the ciphers, inputs on html file <h4>